ronaldoussoren/py2app/README.txt

 py2app 0.5.3
 ------------

-py2app 0.5.3 is a bugfix release
+py2app 0.5.3 is a minor feature release

+Features:

+- py2app can now package namespace packages that were installed using `pip <http://pypi.python.org/pypi/pip>` or the setuptools install option ``--single-version-externally-managed``.

 Bug fixes: